Grey Bark Moth

 |This Photo:||S1: Male, dorsal|

-Thank you Marilyn Hewish for identifying this species for us
+Thank you Marilyn Hewish for identifying and Prof Victor W Fazio III for confirming the id of this species for us

 General Species Information: